About CCBG's Chinese Immersion Summer Camp:

 9:00am to 3:00pm (Mon to Fri) Drop-off can be as early as 8:30am

-- A site visit and interview is required for any new enrollees to our program.
-Please email us at email@example.com to schedule a visit.
+A site visit and interview is required for any new enrollees to our program.
+Please fill out an inquiry form to schedule a visit.

 This summer we will only be hosting our Summer Camp NYC at our main location in midtown Manhattan.
-We look forward to serving our Park Slope families by 2019 for our first Summer Camp Brooklyn!
+We look forward to serving our Park Slope families for our first Summer Camp Brooklyn in the coming years!

 Summer 2017: Silkworms & The Silk Road